techx4guru/xreplysystem/docs/admin-runbook.md

 ## 1. Bootstrapping the First Admin

 To use the admin panel, at least one user must have an `admin` or `superadmin` custom claim in Firebase Auth.
+The initial admin must be seeded using a secure script that has access to your project's service account credentials.

 **Prerequisites:**
 - You must be authenticated with the Google Cloud SDK with permissions for the Firebase project.
 Run `gcloud auth application-default login`.